 7. We want and need information and photos contributed from our readers.
 We ask you to please make it easier for us to get that information through our editorial systems to the general public.

-8. YOU write what you want to see printed/published.
+8. YOU write what you want to see published.
 We will edit it as needed.
 A laundry list of factoids is not a news story.
 Neither is a pdf “flyer” of a coming event.
+Please email your story to us.

 9. In most cases, YOU take the photograph and email it to us.
 With our small staff, we just cannot send somebody to every event worthy of coverage.
 Include identifying information in your email about what each photo depicts, including the date of the photo, where it was taken, who took it and who shows up in it, left to right, front to back.

 10. For opinions, including letters to the editor, email to editor@TheCitizen.com.
-For your letter to be printed, we need your street address and daytime phone number (neither of which will be printed) and your city of residence (which will be printed).
+For your letter to be posted, we need your street address and daytime phone number (neither of which will be posted) and your city of residence (which will be posted).
 Your editorial submission is subject to editing for length, grammar, spelling and general intelligibility.
-Emails are preferred.
-Hard copy opinions must be typeset and may be delayed in appearing in print.
-No libelous material will be printed or published.
+Emails are required.
+No libelous material will be published.

 ABOUT REMOVING MATERIAL ALREADY PUBLISHED:

 The Citizen publishes online reports of arrests in Fayette County.
 The information is furnished to us from local law enforcement agencies and is compliant with Georgia’s Open Records law.

 From time to time, individuals seek to have names removed from those published public records.
 The following has been our policy since 1993 and continues today: